 Q: Is a second added to clock time every once in a while to keep clocks in sync with Earth's rotation? ¶

 Q: Are seconds an unsigned clock depicting Orpheus in the Fremersdorf collection? ¶

 A: Yes, and dated between 1560 and 1570.

-Q: Is a second also the base unit of time in other systems of measurement: the centimetre–gram–second? ¶
+Q: Is a second also part of several other units of measurement like velocity? ¶

 Q: Is a second part of other units, such as frequency measured in hertz , velocity and acceleration? ¶

 A: Yes, The metric system unit becquerel, a measure of radioactive decay, is measured in inverse seconds.

 Q: Are seconds usually expressed as minutes and seconds, or hours, minutes and seconds of clock time, separated by colons, such as 11:23:24, or 45:23? ¶